Get all the latest data for Siem Reap

 What property types will appreciate the most in Siem Reap in 2026?

-As of early 2026, condos and apartments near the city center are expected to appreciate the most in Siem Reap, followed by well-finished villas in established borey communities, then townhouses with good road access.
+As of 2026, condos are expected to appreciate the most in Siem Reap, followed by compact apartments, small central villas and then townhouses.

 How will interest rates affect property prices in Siem Reap in 2026?